MinimumLaw/ravion-kernel/Documentation/scsi/smartpqi.rst

 Series 9 controller will have to configure the smartpqi driver or their volumes will not be added to the OS.

-For Microchip smartpqi controller support, enable the smartpqi driver when configuring the kernel.
+For Microsemi smartpqi controller support, enable the smartpqi driver when configuring the kernel.

 For more information on the PQI Queuing Interface, please see: